kiwigod/DataScience/README.md

 }
 ```

 These are the evaluation metrics for the [best configuration](resources/results/conf.json) ran.
+The RMSE isn't too
+low meaning we aren't overfitting (connecting the dots).
+Also the MCC is based on the confusion matrix of the
+trained model, it does account for the difference in class size.
+Therefor we can say that the model's prediction
+over all classes is quite good.

 ## Evaluation
 In the end I believe we did well.
 We managed to create an approach which is based on factual data provided by the